Private Aviation Education

 • Magellan Jets Jet Cards: As low as 24 hours

-• NetJets Jet Cards: Typically 48 hours
+• NetJets Jet Cards: Typically 48+ hours

-Magellan Jets enables more responsive, last-minute travel.
+What this means: Magellan Jets enables more responsive, last-minute travel.

 4. Aircraft Access

-NetJets Jet Cards: 5 aircraft models with interchange fees for downgrades and upgrades based on availability
+NetJets Jet Cards: 5 aircraft models with interchange fees for downgrades and upgrades based on availability.

-NetJets operates a large, fully owned fleet of over 750 aircraft, serving more than 10,000 owners.
+NetJets operates a large, fully owned fleet of over 750 aircraft serving more than 10,000 owners.

-5. Rollover Hours
+6. Rollover Hours

 • Magellan Jets: Yes, hours never expire